 A civilian official represents Iceland, which has no military forces.

-The Committee is headed by its Chairman, who is NATO’s senior military official.
-The Chairman directs the Military Committee and acts on its behalf, issuing directives and guidance both to the Director General of the International Military Staff and to NATO’s Strategic Commanders.
-He also has an important public role as Committee spokesman and representative, making him the senior military spokesman for the Alliance on all military matters.
+The Committee is headed by its Chair, who is NATO’s senior military official.
+The Chair directs the Military Committee and acts on its behalf, issuing directives and guidance both to the Director General of the International Military Staff and to NATO’s Strategic Commanders.
+He also has an important public role as Committee spokesperson and representative, making him the senior military spokesperson for the Alliance on all military matters.
 He is nominated for a period of three years.

 The Committee meets at least once a week in formal or informal sessions to discuss, deliberate and act on matters of military importance.

 In practice, meetings are convened whenever necessary and both the Council and the Military Committee normally meet much more frequently than once a week.
 As a result of the Alliance's role, for instance in Afghanistan, Kosovo and the Mediterranean, the need for the Council and Military Committee to meet more frequently to discuss operational matters has increased.

 The work of the Military Committee is supported by the International Military Staff (IMS), which effectively acts as its executive body.
 The IMS is responsible for preparing assessments, studies and other papers on NATO military matters and ensures that the appropriate NATO military bodies implement the decisions and policies on military matters.

 Like the political decision-making bodies, it also meets regularly at its highest level, namely at the level of Chiefs of Defence (CHODs).
 Meetings at this level are normally held three times a year.
 Two of these meetings occur at NATO Headquarters and a NATO member country hosts the third in the form of a Military Committee Conference.